bdnorris/ui-library-starter/README.md

 Also note that the way components are shown here may give a false impression regarding margins, max-widths, positioning, etc. Use the Pages feature to vet your components in a more "raw" environment.

+## Getting Started

+`yarn dev` or `npm dev` to build, watch, and run browsersync.

+`yarn build` to build styles for production and stop.

 ## Using this Kit

 This kit uses gulp and webpack to compile your Scss and JS files to compressed bundles that you can use in your other projects and CMS setups.
 It uses (https://mozilla.github.io/nunjucks/)[nunjucks] for templating.